NatyaHans/HiPerGatorOnboarding/_posts/2024-3-12-UsingHipergator.md

 ---

 If this is your first time using the cluster, I would advice to learn some basic bash scripting.
-Navigating your way through different directories and cluster would be a lot easier with basic bash commands such as pwd,cd, mkdir, ls
+Navigating your way through different directories and cluster would be a lot easier with basic bash commands such as pwd,cd, mkdir, ls.
+Please check the bash scripting [tutorials here]()

 Creating Account on Hipergator
 ------
 To use the HiPerGator, you first need to have an account with UF research computing.
-To request an account, [submit the request here](https://www.rc.ufl.edu/access/account-request/)
+To request an account with Library HiPerGator Sponsorship Program, [submit the request here](https://arcs.uflib.ufl.edu/services/student-hipergator-access/).

+You can also request an account with research computing if/when you have funding by [submitting request here](https://www.rc.ufl.edu/access/account-request/)

 Login to the HiPerGator